mem-courses/discrete-mathmatics/homework/week2.typ

 ]

 #hw("20(e)")[
-	Suppose that the domain of the propositional function P(x) consists of −5, −3, −1, 1, 3, and 5.
+	Suppose that the domain of the propositional function $P(x)$ consists of −5, −3, −1, 1, 3, and 5.
 Express these statements without using quantifiers, instead using only negations, disjunctions, and conjunctions.

 	(e) $∃x(¬P(x)) ∧ ∀x((x < 0) → P(x))$
 ][]